raythree/redux-action-binder/README.md

 export { getBoundActions, resetActionBinder };
 ```
-Call the resetActionBinder method each time you reconfigure the store for your tests.
+Call the resetActionBinder method each time you reconfigure the store for your tests or the actions will be executing against a different store instance.